-Bowel cancer is the third most common cancer in Victorian, and the second most common cause of cancer death.
-In 2014, 3,686 Victorians were diagnosed with bowel cancer and 1,407 died of the disease.
-All adults are at risk of bowel cancer and risk increases with age.
-Early detection of bowel cancer saves lives.
-Most people aged 50-74 years should do a simple, at-home bowel screening test every two years.
+Bowel cancer is the third most common cancer in Victoria, and the second most common cause of cancer death.
+In 2017, 3,910 Victorians were diagnosed with bowel cancer and 1,310 died of the disease.

 National Bowel Cancer Screening Program

-The Victorian Department of Health & Human Services is responsible for the implementation of the National Bowel Cancer Screening Program in Victoria, including timely access to colonoscopies for public patients, delivery of the Participant Follow-up Function, facilitating research and education for health professionals, and initiatives to improve community awareness and participation in screening.
+The Victorian Department of Health and Human Services is responsible for the implementation of the National Bowel Cancer Screening Program in Victoria, including timely access to colonoscopy for public patients, delivery of the Participant Follow-up Function, facilitating research and education for health professionals, and initiatives to improve community awareness and participation in screening.